John Legg (politician): Florida Senate

 In 2012, following the reconfiguration of the state's legislative districts, Legg, unable to seek a fifth term in the House due to term limits, opted to run for the Florida Senate.
 He was initially planning on running in the 18th District, and would have faced wealthy egg farmer Wilton Simpson in the primary.
 Legg ended up withdrawing from the 18th District, however, instead opting to run in the 17th District, challenging Republican State Senator Jim Norman in the primary.
 Norman, however, ultimately ended up declining to seek another term, and Legg ended up facing former State Representative Rob Wallace and security consultant John Korsak in the primary.
 The Tampa Bay Times endorsed Legg, citing his "ability to develop a consensus" to address problems, though noting that he shaped education policy, "both good and bad," pushing "controversial bills."
 Legg ended up defeating Wallace and Korsak by a wide margin, winning 62% of the vote to Wallace's 23% and Korsak's 15%.
 He advanced to the general election, where he was elected unopposed.

 In 2015, litigation concerning Florida Senate maps was resolved with an admission by the Senate that the maps violated the Fair Districts provision of the Constitution of Florida.
 Following the inability of the legislature to create and pass new maps into law, the Florida Supreme Court selected maps drawn by the League of Women Voters of Florida.
 Consequently, Legg was drawn into the 10th District, where Wilton Simpson, the Senate President-designate for the 2018-2020 term, is seeking re-election.
 He ultimately declined to run for re-election to a second term in 2016.
 He was considering running for the Senate in 2018 to replace term-limited Senator Jack Latvala, but later changed his mind stating, “After 12 years my family and I need a break”.

+Superintendent of Schools

-On June 3, 2022, Legg announced that he would be running for Pasco County Superintendent after Superintendent Kurt Browning announced he would not be running for reelection.
+On June 3, 2022, Legg announced his candidacy for Pasco County Schools Superintendent.
+He won the election on November 5, 2024 and became Superintendent on November 19, 2024.